Lower your cholesterol naturally

 And even if you need medicine, changing your eating habits and increasing your activity level should remain TOP priorities too.
 If you think of it, taking meds without lifestyle changes is a bit like driving your car into poles and walls all day long and stopping by the auto-body mechanics on your way home each night.
 Doesn’t make much sense, does it?

-So while you might want to check with your Doctor whether or not you need cholesterol-lowering medicine, it's important that you start taking lifestyle measures right now to keep your pipes clean on a daily basis.
+So, while it's important to check with your Doctor whether or not you need cholesterol-lowering medicine, it's important that you start taking lifestyle measures right now to keep your pipes clean on a daily basis.

-The first and often easiest thing to do is to increase your fiber intake.
+The first and often easiest thing to do is to:

 1/ Eat a lot of veggies